dillonpuglisi/Capstone/index.md

 Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in my site, from the content in my Markdown files.

+Page is accessible through this [link](https://dillonpuglisi.github.io/Capstone/).

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown is a lightweight and easy-to-use syntax for styling my writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block